dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 Experiment flag: static-extensions

 This document specifies static extensions.
-This is a feature that supports the addition of static members and/or factory constructors to an existing declaration that can have such members, in a way which is somewhat similar to the addition of instance members using a plain `extension` declaration.
+This is a feature that supports the addition of static members and/or constructors to an existing declaration that can have such members, in a way which is somewhat similar to the addition of instance members using a plain `extension` declaration.